 This is one of the best places to look for used parts online, as it shows listings in your local area and connects you directly to the seller.
 You can view past sales by the seller, ratings, reviews, etc.

 If a particular listing seems underpriced and the seller doesn’t have many (or any) past sales, feel free to pass on it.
-You may miss out on a deal, but it’s more likely you’ll save yourself from being scammed.
+You may miss out on a deal, but it’s more likely that you’ll save yourself from being scammed.

 LetGo & OfferUp

 These platforms tend to be a little sparse compared to Facebook, eBay, and Amazon, but if you live in a big city they can be a great place to find used PC parts.

 eBay is one of the top online marketplaces and one of the best places to buy used PC components. eBay has a comprehensive rating system that allows you to screen which buyers you feel comfortable with – always look for high feedback ratings and reviews before buying from a seller.

 If a seller has a history of shipping damaged or partial products, take that as a red flag and don’t buy from them.
 Sellers with a long and spotless record are far less likely to scam you because they value their seller profile far more than a quick buck.

 eBay also has excellent customer service and won’t hesitate to work with you if a seller does slight you in some way.

 Similar to eBay, Amazon allows sellers to list products on their marketplace and ship via their site.
 Also, like eBay, Amazon’s customer service is known for quick communication and problem-solving when disputes occur.

 This all comes together to put Amazon on par with eBay to be a great online marketplace to buy used PC parts.